peranders/ojet-ws/README.md

    * Showing Data in an Oracle JET Grid
    * Displaying the Selected Data in an Oracle JET Form

-Part 3: Smart Usage of Oracle JET
+Part 3: CRUD and Master Detail using Oracle JET
-   * Creating a Web Component
-   * Creating a Nested Web Component
    * Creating CRUD Functionality

-Part 4: Advanced Usage of Oracle JET
+Part 4: Optional
-   * Centralized Data Management
-   * Filtering
-   * Internationalization
+   * Pop up edit windows

 ## Part 1: Set Up the Environment